 MP Taverna, Chef Michael Psilakis’s modern interpretation of a traditional Greek tavern, is an exciting addition to the Westchester dining scene.
-Open for lunch, dinner and weekday brunch, MP Taverna’s accessible, Greek-inspired menu brings Psilakis’ Greek fare into the American culinary lexicon and is another step towards the chef’s goal of putting Greek cuisine on the culinary main stage.
+Open for lunch and dinner, MP Taverna’s accessible, Greek-inspired menu brings Psilakis’ Greek fare into the American culinary lexicon and is another step towards the chef’s goal of putting Greek cuisine on the culinary main stage.

-The menu offers mezes (appetizers) and salads like Crispy Cod with garlic, potato puree and tomato sauce; Octopus with a Mediterranean chickpea salad; Tomato Salad, string beans, grilled onions and Bulghar Salad with dates, almonds, pomegranate, olives and pistachios.
-Chef’s signature dips are also available including Eggplant with roasted peppers and garlic; Yogurt with cucumber and dill and Feta with spicy chilies and herbs.
-Entrees offered include Grilled Branzino with fingerling potatoes, cherry tomatoes and olives; Lamb Shank served with orzo and root vegetables in a lamb jus and Greek Paella, comprised of shellfish, spicy lamb sausage and orzo.
-Simply grilled options have a place on the menu as well and include Chicken, Salmon, Swordfish and a “Fish of the Day.”
+The menu offers mezes (appetizers) and salads like Crispy Cod with garlic, potato puree and tomato sauce; Octopus with a Mediterranean chickpea salad; Tomato Salad with string beans and grilled onions and Bulghar Salad with dates, almonds, pomegranate, olives and pistachios.
+Chef’s signature dips are also available, including Eggplant with roasted peppers and garlic; Yogurt with cucumber and dill and Feta with spicy chilies and herbs.
+Entrées offered include Grilled Branzino with fingerling potatoes, cherry tomatoes and olives; Lamb Shank served with orzo and root vegetables in a lamb jus and Greek Paella, comprised of shellfish, spicy lamb sausage and orzo.
+Simply grilled options have a place on the menu, as well, and include Chicken, Salmon, Swordfish and a “Fish of the Day.”

 An abbreviated menu is available during lunch and includes a selection of salads and sandwiches along with a rotating prix-fixe menu, comprised of an appetizer, entrée and dessert which is available for $15.
 Weekend brunch features sweet and savory items like Ricotta Pancakes with caramelized apple, almonds, raisins and zabaglione and Roasted Tomato skillet baked eggs with sheep’s milk ricotta, Graviera, basil and garlic.